-Alimony, also known as spousal support or spousal maintenance, can be awarded in certain cases.
-Florida law does not utilize alimony guidelines or calculations.
-Rather, case law interprets the alimony statute to assess whether there is an ability to pay versus whether there is an actual need for support.
-Our Firm engages in a fact-intensive investigation into each party’s income, work history, spending habits and expenses.
+Case law interprets the alimony statute to assess whether there is an ability to pay versus whether there is an actual need for support.
+The spousal support lawyers in Naples at Long & Associates engage in a fact-intensive investigation into each party’s income, work history, spending habits and expenses.
 The amount of alimony and its duration vary based upon several statutory factors, including but not limited to, the duration of your marriage, the earning capacity of each party, and the mental and physical health of each party.

 A spouse requesting alimony may also have an obligation to obtain employment, even if he or she has not previously worked during the marriage.
 This circumstance arises in cases where one spouse was the sole source of income during the marriage.

-Our attorneys have assisted divorce clients in achieving all of the four types of alimony: Bridge-The-Gap, Rehabilitative, Durational and Permanent.
+Our spousal support lawyers in Naples have assisted divorce clients in achieving all of the four types of alimony: Bridge-The-Gap, Rehabilitative, Durational, and Permanent.